Library

 Languages selected: In general, materials in English or primarily in English are preferred.
 Materials in languages taught at CSUMB are selected in various formats at the minimal collection level.
 Currently, CSUMB offers instruction in the following languages: American Sign Language, Italian, Japanese, and Spanish.

-Formats not currently selected: The library does not typically select for the general collection the following materials (this list is subject to change based upon expressed curricular need and the availability of appropriate expertise, facilities, and funding): rare books, manuscripts, pamphlets, photographs, slides, musical scores, architectural records, literary first editions, self-published books, audio books, vinyl records, or software (unless it accompanies books).
-Some of these formats may be appropriate for selection within the scope of Archives & Special Collections.
+Formats not currently selected: The library does not typically select for the general collection the following materials (this list is subject to change based upon expressed curricular need and the availability of appropriate expertise, facilities, and funding): rare books, manuscripts, pamphlets, photographs, slides, musical scores, architectural records, literary first editions, self-published books, audio books, or vinyl records.
+Some of these formats may be appropriate for selection within the scope of archives & special collections.

 • The library faculty evaluate the usefulness, relevance, and physical condition of the collections on a continuing basis.
 Materials judged to be irrelevant, outdated, in poor physical condition, or superseded by new editions may be removed from the library.
 Criteria for weeding vary among the academic disciplines.
 Decisions to remove materials may reflect shifts in the campus curricula.
 Materials in poor physical condition, but still worth keeping, will be repaired if possible, or replaced.